Oneo64/Starlattice/Technology/PowerArmor.md

 The hand-based burst thrusters are an extremely weak version of a warship engine, capable of only releasing a quick burst of energy before heating up.
 When activated, these hand-based burst thrusters can be used to propel the user a meter in any direction.

 #### Heat Regulation System
 The heat regulation system is self-explanatory; it allows the user to change the temperature in their armour.
-This module is effective only in the -250 °C to 50 °C.
+This module is effective only in temperatures -250 °C to 50 °C.

 #### Landing Protection Thrusters
 The landing protection thrusters can detect whether the user is moving too fast (more than 15 m/s) in the direction it is facing.
 If it detects that the user is moving too fast, it automatically activates, which will slow the user down.